precisiontox/ptox-metadata-manager/README.md

 <u>Note</u>: The Google credentials can be generated on any machine and then copied to the server where the application is
 running if path in the `.env` file matches the path on the server.

+#### Running the application
+Once you've run the migrations scripts, you can start the application with:
 ```shell
 python -m app
 ```